jonahwilliams/tester/expect/README.md

 A tiny expectation library for writing tests based on matcher and test.
+Supports running outside of a package:test declaraton.